-Harvest Hope is South Carolina’s largest food bank, providing over 50,000 meals a week to neighbors in need across the Midlands, Pee Dee and Upstate.
+Harvest Hope is South Carolina’s largest food bank, providing over 20 million meals on average to neighbors in need across the Midlands, Pee Dee and Upstate.

 Harvest Hope is on a mission to eliminate hunger and food insecurity in South Carolina.
 We rescue nutritious food from stores throughout the state and distribute it to food pantries, shelters, and soup kitchens.
 We operate programs that provide food for our most vulnerable citizens – children, seniors, and rural residents who don’t have access to grocery stores.
 We also run our own emergency food pantries in Greenville and Columbia where anyone in need can get a week’s supply of groceries for free.